arogozhnikov/python3_with_pleasure/README.md

 ```

 Result in python2 depends on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
-In python3, result is correct in both cases, promotion.
+In python3, result is correct in both cases, promotion to float happens autotically when needed.

 Another case is integer division, which is now an explicit operation: